BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 15/01/2023
 ---
 Saturday was sunny 🥰.
 I ran 8km overall today - 5.5km to our construction site and 2.5km back (I didn't have strength for more).
 For dinner my wife made pizza 🍕😊, and in the evening we went to a youth meeting.
 After the meeting we still went to Piotrek and Zuzia to play a board game 😅.

+16/01/2023
+---
+Sunday was really nice 👍.
+After the morning service we had guests for dinner - Damian and Dominika.
+We had a very good dinner and then played a board game.
+Then I went to the evening service and Natala stayed with the girls.

+17/01/2023
+---
+The beginning of the week 🥳💪.
+I did a few things on the list today and a workout 👊.
+In the evening my wife and I planned the electrics in our new house 🏠.

+18/01/2023
+---
+Tuesday was ok, but I didn't do a leg workout 😤😤.
+I had a little stroll in the morning and spent the rest of the day at home.
+In the evening, my wife and I went to evening prayer at church 🙏.

+19/01/2023
+---
+Today I did a total of 500 steps 😑.
+I had plans to go to our house building place, but it rained most of the day.. 😒

+20/01/2023
+---
+We caroled with neighboring churches today at the hospital 🔥.
+After that we went to Samuel ☺️.

+21/01/2023
+---
+I did a lot of work today 🤫.
+I did my workout and (of course) my daily stretching 🧘.
+My dad is back from the hospital 🥳🤗!

+22/01/2023
+---
+We spent this saturday at home 🏠.
+I helped my dad a little, went for a 5km run and spent time with my wife 😊.